Are Washington Records Public?

 How to Remove Names From Public Search Records?

-Removing names from public search records requires submitting sealing or expungement petitions to the appropriate court.
+Removing names from Washington state public records requires submitting sealing or expungement petitions to the appropriate court (such as a municipal, district, juvenile, or superior court).
 However, the requester must ensure that the sealing or expungement complies with state law.
 For instance, criminal records for several sexual and violent crimes cannot be sealed or expunged.
 In such cases, names may permanently remain on public search records.
 For other types of records, the person applying for the expungement must prove to the court that the need to restrict access to the record outweighs the public’s right of access.

 What is the Best Public Records Search Database?

 The best public records search database depends on the type of record desired since there is no central repository for all Washington public records.
-For instance, the best place to find sex offender information is the online registry maintained by the Washington Association of Sheriffs and Police Chiefs.
-Depending on the desired record, the best public records search database may be a repository maintained at the county level.
+For instance, the best place to find sex offender information is the online registry maintained by the Washington Association of Sheriffs and Police Chiefs in compliance with the state public record act.
+Depending on the desired record, the best public records search database may be a repository maintained at the county level rather than at the state level by state government agencies.
 Interested persons can conduct a King County public records search for property records via the Assessor’s search page.
 Pierce County provides an online search page for several public records, while a Snohomish County public records search for inmates is possible through the county’s daily jail booking register.

 How Long Does It Take to Obtain a Washington Public Record?

-The Washington Public Records Act states that a government agency must respond to a public record request within five business days.
+The Washington Public Records Act states that a state or local government agency must respond to a public record act request within five business days.
 According to RCW 42.56.520, the agency must respond in one of the following ways:

 - Provide the record

-- Deny the request with a written statement stating specific reasons
+- Deny the request to access public information maintained by the agency with a written statement stating specific reasons.